 Where to Get Used 55 Gallon Drums

-Bob Mongiello, who created the videos on pages 2 and 3, says he finds his 55-gallon drums on Craig’s List for free.
+Bob Mongiello, who created the videos we’re sharing below, says he finds his 55-gallon drums on Craig’s List for free.

 Often, you can find them for cheap on Craig’s list, or check with restaurant suppliers and manufacturers of beverages.
-E.g., Pepsi used to give them away for free, and a 2009 comment on a forum said they’re now selling them for $5, but not sure if that’s still accurate.2)http://forums.gardenweb.com/discussions/1434923/where-can-you-get-free-55-gallon-plastic-barrels
+Pepsi used to give them away for free, then we heard they were selling them for $5.

-Please let us know what you know and where you find yours.
+So just the nearest food or beverage manufacturer near you and ask them.
+Please let us knowwhat you discover and where you find yours.